ChatGPT Statistics (2023) — The Key Facts and Figures

 Who are ChatGPT’s investors?

-• OpenAI has received investment from 9 different companies over the last seven years.
+- OpenAI has received investment from many different companies over the last seven years.
 Microsoft is by far its biggest backer, investing $1 billion into the company in 2019 with a $2 billion in 2021 and a further investment of $10 billion in January 2023.
 (Source: CNBC.)

 What is OpenAI’s net worth?

-• According to the Wall Street Journal, OpenAI is currently thought to be valued at around $29 billion.
-(Source: Wall Street Journal.)
+- OpenAI is currently thought to be valued at more than $80 billion.
+(Source: New York Times.)

 How many different sectors work with OpenAI?

-• According to Statista, OpenAI software is used by 902 companies across a variety of business sectors including technology, education, business, manufacturing, finance, retail, government and media.
-27% of these companies are technology companies; 23% of them are in the educational sector; 10.9% are classified as business companies and just under 10% of them are manufacturing companies.
+- According to Statista, 27% of companies using ChatGPT are technology companies; 23% of them are in the educational sector; 10.9% are classified as business companies and just under 10% of them are manufacturing companies.
 (Source: Statista.)

 How big is the artificial intelligence market?